pmanzoni/phdunimed/README.md

 The course is organized as a succession of theoretical and experimental (hands-on) parts.

 ## Index
-* PART 0: slides Docker
 * PART 1: the basics
 * PART 2: Building an image: basic steps
 * PART 3: Networking with standalone containers
 * PART 4: Building an image: an example with Flask
-* PART 5: slides LoRaWAN
-* PART 6: processing and visualizing data with InfluxDB & Grafana
+* PART 5: Processing and visualizing data with InfluxDB & Grafana
+  - LoRaWAN basics
-* PART 7: Two more case studies
+* PART 6: Containerized MQTT
+  - MQTT basics
-* PART 8: Simulating a Thread network using OpenThread
+* PART 7: Simulating a Thread network using OpenThread
+  - OpenThread basics